spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 | `text-embedding-004` | 768                | <Check size={18} /> |

 ---

 title: Hume
-description: Learn how to use the Hume provider for the AI SDK.
+description: Learn how to use the Hume provider for the AI SDK
 ---

 # Hume Provider